tatey/LIFXHTTPKit/README.markdown

 ### Get Color

-Returns the average of the colors if the light target contains mixed colors.
+Returns the average of the colors for connected lights if the light target contains mixed colors.

 ``` swift
 lightTarget.color // => <Color hue: 180.0, saturation: 1.0, kelvin: 3500>
 ```

 LIFX lights represent color using hue/saturation and whites using kelvin.
-Determine if a light is white or color using the predicate properties.
+Determine if a light is white or color using these predicates.

 ``` swift
 let color = lightTarget.color